Enterprise Solutions [Go to GAT Labs for Education solutions here]

 What’s a Phishing Email?

-Phishing emails are scams carried out by criminals attempting to trick their targets into divulging sensitive information such as bank account numbers, passwords, and credit card numbers.
+Phishing emails are scams from criminals attempting to trick their targets into divulging sensitive information.
+It can be bank account numbers, passwords, and credit card numbers.

-These emails typically carry malicious attachments or instruct you to click on a link which, in response, spreads malware through your system.
+These emails typically carry malicious attachments or instruct you to click on a link that, in response, spreads malware through your system.

 Cybercriminals also like to prey on things like seasonal occasions, natural disasters, trending news, etc. to lure users into opening these malicious emails.